-- 1. The Local Government Act 2002 (LGA) requires councils to review their bylaws every five years, and in some cases, every ten years.
-When a bylaw is first made, if it is reviewed by Council within five years, the subsequent review period is ten years.
+- The Local Government Act 2002 (LGA) requires councils to review their bylaws every five years, and in some cases, every ten years.
+When a bylaw is first made, if it is reviewed within five years, the subsequent review period is ten years.
 If a bylaw is not reviewed within five years of being made, there is a two-year grace period within which the bylaw is still valid, after which it automatically expires.
 A review done in the two-year grace period invokes a subsequent five-year review requirement. - 2.
-The Cemeteries Bylaw 2017 (Attachment B) has been in place since 2017, is due for review and will expire if not reviewed prior to March 2024.
-Once reviewed, it will next have a five-year review requirement. - 3.
-Preliminary engagement was undertaken on the bylaw during March 2023 to gather information as to what stakeholders view as the main issues in the bylaw.
-Targeted emails were sent to industry experts and stakeholder groups, inviting them to provide feedback. - 4.
-The next stage in the process is for Council to endorse a draft bylaw and associated statement of proposal to go out for formal consultation.
-The current progress for the bylaw is set out in the diagram below.
+Before commencing the process for making or reviewing a bylaw (including consultation), Council is required to make the determinations in section 155 of the LGA.
+This includes whether a bylaw is the most appropriate way of addressing the perceived problem, whether the proposed bylaw is the most appropriate form and if it gives rise to any implications under the New Zealand Bill of Rights Act 1990.
+These requirements are canvassed in this report. - 3.
+The bylaw has now reached the stage in the process for public consultation.
+The current progress of the bylaw is set out in the diagram below.